Extended Kalman Smoothing of Free Spin Precession Signals for Accurate Magnetic Field Determination: Comparing the methods on simulated data

 \subsection{Results}

 The results of this study are summarized in \cref{fig:sim_f_heatmap}.
-The frequency estimation errors of both methods are compared by calculating the ratio of their root mean squared errors (RMSE).
-Using the expression
+The frequency estimation errors of both methods are compared by calculating the ratio of their root mean squared errors where

-a comparative measure is obtained. $\rho_{RMSE, f}$ is zero when the errors are equal, becomes negative for lower error of the \ac{EKS} frequency estimate, and positive for the opposite case.
-For a large portion of the parameter space in \cref{fig:sim_f_heatmap}\,a), $\rho_{RMSE, f}$ is close to \num{-1}, indicating an improved frequency estimate of the \ac{EKS} by a factor of \num{2}.
-For low SNR and very low frequency drift, $\rho_{RMSE, f}$ becomes positive, indicating that the \ac{SCF} estimate should be used in these regions.
-This seems consistent with the observation that the \ac{SCF} operates closer to the \ac{CRLB} for no frequency drift (supplementary material\,2.5).
+is the root average of the square deviation of the estimated value $x^\mathrm{est}$ from the true value $x^\mathrm{true}$ over all $N$ times and $M$ realizations.
+Because the estimates of the EKS and SCF have different block lengths we up-sample both to the resolution of the ground truth to achieve a fair comparison.
+The up-sampling extrapolates the estimates per block to constant values across all samples per block. $\rho_{\mathrm{RMSE}, f}$ is zero when the errors are equal, becomes negative for lower error of the \ac{EKS} frequency estimate, and positive for the opposite case.
+For a large portion of the parameter space in \cref{fig:sim_f_heatmap}\,a), $\rho_{\mathrm{RMSE}, f}$ is close to \num{-1}, indicating an improved frequency estimate of the \ac{EKS} by a factor of \num{2}.
+For low SNR and very low frequency drift, $\rho_{\mathrm{RMSE}, f}$ becomes positive, indicating that the \ac{SCF} estimate should be used in these regions.
+This seems consistent with the observation that the \ac{SCF} operates closer to the \ac{CRLB} for no frequency drift (see supplementary material\,2.5).
 Continuously reducing the frequency drift asymptotically approaches this regime.
+In all regimes the inaccuracy, as measured by RMSE is dominated by the contribution of the estimator variance, while the contribution of estimator bias is consistently orders of magnitude smaller (see supplementary material\,2.6)

 We also compared the amplitude estimates, where the \ac{EKS} significantly outperforms the \ac{SCF}.
 This is to be expected, as the models don't consider the exponential signal decay in order to stay free of unknown parameters.
-For the longer \ac{SCF} block lengths, this model mismatch leads to a stronger degradation of estimation performance in the time-dependent amplitude (supplementary material\,2.2).
+For the longer \ac{SCF} block lengths, this model mismatch leads to a stronger degradation of estimation performance in the time-dependent amplitude (see supplementary material\,2.2).